Geeksltd/Olive/docs/Api/ApiClient.md

       * Successful?
 Update the cache file, and return the response.
       * Failed?
 Throw the exception.

-### CachePolicy.FreshOrFail
+#### CachePolicy.FreshOrFail
- Choose this if your priorities are:
- 1. Must be up-to-date
- 2. Happy for it to crash otherwise
- 3. Speed is also irrelevant
+Choose this if you only want up-to-date data and want to ignore the cache, even if it means crashing.

 This is how it works: